Jim Dandy (song)

+Background

 The song is about a man (Jim Dandy) who rescues women from improbable or impossible predicaments.
 It proved popular enough that Chase wrote a second song for Baker entitled "Jim Dandy Got Married."

 The American English term jim-dandy for an outstanding person or thing predates the song; first attested in 1844, it may itself come from the title of an old song, "Dandy Jim of Caroline".